 5. Letters of recommendation.
 Request letters with original signatures from three persons who are familiar with your academic or work experience and who can comment on your potential as a graduate student.

 6. GRE general test scores.
 Connect to the GRE web site for more information.
+Check with your advisor to find out if they require GRE scores.

 This applies to both U.S. Citizens and International applicants.